joshisumit/easy_wordpress/README.md

 - You don't need to install/configure LEMP Stack(Linux,nginx,MySQL,PHP). :)
 - If you have already installed LEMP Stack, then it directly installs Wordpress on it.
-- In a few minutes you'll be set up with a minimal, wordpress environment like the one below (giving you more time to spend on writing epic blog posts!)
+- In a few minutes you'll be set up with a minimal, wordpress environment.